-Chef Robert Sulatycky takes the helm at Rosewood Sand Hill
+Chef Robert Sulatycky takes the helm at Madera at Rosewood Sand Hill

 It was the roast chicken that captured our attention when dining at Michelin- starred Madera restaurant recently.
 Enjoyed family style as a dish for two, it was among the best we ever had, so we decided to learn more about Rosewood Sand Hill’s Executive Chef Robert Sulatycky’s style of cooking.